Gilbert, Count of the Maasgau

 Gilbert (Giselbert), Count of Maasgau was a Frankish noble in what would become Lotharingia, during his lifetime in the 9th century.
 The Carolingian dynasty created this "middle kingdom" and fought over it, and he is mentioned as playing a role on both sides.

-After the death of Louis the Pious in 840, Gilbert was a vassal of Charles the Bald in the western kingdom which later became France, but he switched sides to join Charles' brother Lothar I, who would become first king of the future Lotharingia.
+After the death of Louis the Pious in 840, Gilbert was a vassal of Charles the Bald in the western kingdom which later became France, but he switched sides to join Charles' brother Lothair I, who would become first king of the future Lotharingia.
 Gilbert later offered to switch sides again.

 Various proposals have been made about his family connections and exact titles, though most of these are considered uncertain.